HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 Highlights 1192 items.
 There are 1198 documents, 6 are missing.

-Ak 177 (calendar) is missing a dot in the number.
+Doc 177 (calendar) is missing a dot in the number.
 I wonder if there are any elsewhere?
 [1147] full
 [1119] calendar
 [1076] full